 Jerusalem January-February 2020

-I was invited by Michael Elbaz to support a project in Jerusalem.
+I was invited by an Israeli colleague to support a project in Jerusalem.
 At the time of the discussion which took place many months before in another of my residencies in Osnabruck, I imagined that I would be making some painted works.
 When eventually we spoke and Michal connected me with the director of the project Adina Tal, I realised that they needed a filmmaker.
 This resulted in an intense period of learning for me and the purchase of equipment which would support the work.
 A supporting letter to border control and an explanation of why I was carrying so much metal in my luggage and on the 27th January 2020, I landed in Tel Aviv.

 The premise of the 'Grandmother's Stories' theatre production, which I was to film, was simple: Arab and Jewish Israeli women would recount their memories and reasons they love Jerusalem.
 According to an article from Haaretz, "Grandmother Stories" was directed by Adina Tal and was a collaboration between the Chan Theatre, the Nalaga'at Center, and the Association for the Promotion of Culture and Dialogue.
 The Soroptimist International organization also provided funding for the project."